commschamp/comms_protocols_cpp_src/text/library/impl.md

 and doesn't depend on the actual message interface.
 It can be reused in any application with any runtime environment that uses our custom protocol.

-The interface class is defined according to the requirements of the application that uses the implementation of the defined protocol.
+The interface class is defined according to the requirements of the application, that uses the implementation of the defined protocol.
 ```cpp
 class MyHandler; // forward declaration of the handler class.